When To Tell Your Boss To Shove It

+Save three months’ salary in cash.
 The number is what matters.
 A lot of women hang onto bad situations because they’re terrified that they’ll starve before they find something else, so they just keep hoarding money and getting more and more miserable.

 The fact is, most people who leave a job suddenly find work again within 14 weeks — technically, you’ve got a 50-50 shot at finding something in 10 weeks, but Brenda wanted extra wiggle room.
 Beyond that point, you can theoretically walk out tomorrow and feel relatively secure that your next paycheck will come before the money runs out.

 Just the presence of that cash cushion lifts a huge emotional weight.
 You’re no longer beholden to your boss’s whims for survival.
 You could walk out the door any time.
 On Wall Street, we call this the “F.U.
 Fund” for a very good reason.
 It’s your license to utter the words behind those euphemistic letters one day and mean it.